darioncassel/sok-differential-testing/index.md

 <center><img src="img/instrumentation.png" style="width:350px;"/><br>
 <sup>Fig. 9: Instrumentation</sup></center>

 With the instrumentation, we find that most dynamic testing approaches stuck to in-band instrumentation, which means monitoring the SUT from its output or exception traces, rather than out-of-band instrumentation.
 For the two approaches that used out-of-band instrumentation, is is clear why that was the choice.
-For penetration testing of nqsb-TLS, it would make sense for the TLS server to be monitored from "outside"; the attackers were third-party and thus their communication with the nqsb-TLS was not directly monitorable.
+For penetration testing of nqsb-TLS, it would make sense for the TLS server to be monitored from "outside"; the attackers were third-party and thus their communication with the nqsb-TLS was not directly monitor-able.
 For *Systematic Fuzzing and Testing of TLS Libraries* the authors chose to uses tools like AddressSanitizer to monitor TLS implementations for memory leakages.
 Interestingly, we find that there is no correlation between the injection vector and the instrumentation; an approach using out-of-band instrumentation was equally likely to use server interaction or simulated interaction.

 <center><img src="img/dynamic_testing_type.png" style="width:400px;"/><br>
 <sup>Fig. 10: Dynamic Testing Type</sup></center>